CMB-S4/fabric_investigation/slicegen/README.md

 7. Select Keytype  "bastion".
 Generate and download keys.
 Save into your diretory

-8. Generate a Token (a bit maddening. try manually reload screen).
+8. Generate a Token (try manually reloading screens, if needed).

 9. Download token, Save into your directory.
 Be prepared to generate a new token each working day.